 The deductibility of capital losses derived from the disposal of the Notes depends on whether they are taxed under the Business Income Tax Act or the Income Tax Act.
+Generally, limited liability companies are taxed in accordance with the Business Income Tax Act.
 Capital losses taxable under the Business Income Tax Act are generally deductible from a corporate body's income taxable under the Business Income Tax Act in the same tax year and the ten subsequent tax years, whereas capital losses under the Income Tax Act are only deductible from capital gains taxable under the Income Tax Act on the year of the sale and during five subsequent tax years.